A Sneak Peek...

 Dylan released the song on his fifth album "Bringing It All Back Home", on March 22, 1965, meaning, two months after "The Byrds" recorded it.
 How did this happen you ask?

 The Byrds manager Jim Dickson, brought a demo version of the song to the studio.
-The demo recorded by Bob Dylan during the sessions for his fourth album "Another Side of Bob Dylan" from 1964.
-"The Byrds" based their version on the demo version that did not found it's way to Dylan's fourth album.
+The demo was recorded by Bob Dylan during the sessions for his fourth album "Another Side of Bob Dylan" from 1964.
+"The Byrds" based their version on the demo version that did not find it's way to Dylan's fourth album.
 It turned out that the song was recorded by them before it was released by Dylan himself.

 The band members initially refused to record the song, as they thought it had no potential to succeed.
 Finally, the song was recorded after dropping some of the lyrics written by Dylan and with the addition of Roger McGuinn's iconic 12-string guitar, with the single itself being released on April 12, 1965.